dcsndevs/exam-practice/README.md

 -Google Chrome
 -Brave
 -Mozilla Firefox
-The output was similar on all these browsers except on Mozila firefox, where the fonts appeared darker and were therefore better viewed in terms of clarity and contrast.
+The output was similar on all these browsers except on Mozilla Firefox, where the fonts appeared darker and were therefore better viewed in terms of clarity and contrast.
 In addition, the buttons on the "get-involved" section (not page) of the index page were observed to overlap the text above them.
 I was able to correct this error by adding more padding on top of the buttons.

 ### Google PageSpeed Insights:
 Google page speed insights was used to test the speed of the website and various issues were highlighted which was followed by subsequent adjustments.
-Issues such as Arial-label not being present were raised, abscen of meta description which I later found out to be because of "Description" was spelt wrongly and issues surrounding image size not being stated.
+Issues such as Arial-label not being present were raised, absence of meta description which I later found out to be because of "Description" was spelt wrongly and issues surrounding image size not being stated.
 - Desktop Page Speed Result![Desktop Page Speed Result](documentation/pagespeed-desktop.png)
 - Mobile Page Speed Result![Mobile Page Speed Result](documentation/pagespeed-mobile.png)

 ### JSHint:
 The JSHint code quality tool was used and 69 warnings were detected.
-There were no errors, and the warnings were not harmful with most being a result of browser compatibilty.
+There were no errors, and the warnings were not harmful with most being a result of browser compatibility.
 ![JSHint test](documentation/js-hint.png)

 ### HTML Validator: